-As Chief Financial Officer, Charlene Gavel is responsible for the Corporation's financial activities and provides leadership in the development of financial strategies.
-She is responsible for providing strategic, accounting, and financial advice to the President and CEO, subsidiary Presidents, SaskTel's Executive Team, and the Board of Directors.
+As Chief Financial Officer, Charlene Gavel is responsible for the Corporation's financial activities.
+She provides strategic, accounting, and financial advice to the President and CEO, subsidiary Presidents, SaskTel's Executive Team, and the Board of Directors.

 Charlene has gained extensive experience from holding a variety of senior leadership positions throughout her career.
 Most recently, she has held the position of Vice President and Chief Financial Officer at SaskTel International.
 Prior to that, Charlene held positions with the Regina Qu'Appelle Health Region as Chief Financial Officer and Vice President of Financial Services, and at Information Services Corporation (ISC) as Chief Financial Officer and Vice President of Finance and Administration.